spaden777/kickass-embedded/README.md

 # Kickass Embedded

-This repo gives context for my embedded systems work — most of which lives in private repositories due to IP and product constraints.
+This repository provides context for my embedded systems work—most of which resides in private repositories due to IP and confidentiality constraints.

 ## 🛠️ Focus Areas